Mostafamabrok/folder-shell/README.md

 * Run `FolderShell.exe`.

-### Feature plan
+### Features

-- [x] A tool that sorts files in a directory into folders.
+* Sort files in a given directory based on their file type or a feature in the files'name.

-- [x] A tool that can send files to and back from certain directories.
+* Empty a given directory of files.

-- [x] A way to check properties of files and folders.
+* Send files to a pre-configured directory.

-- [x] A way to delete or move all files in a folder.
-(Only deleting is comlpete however)
+* Check a file or folders property.